Thinking and memory changes

 Researchers are making a lot of progress in why thinking and memory changes happen in Parkinson’s.

-Researchers are currently focusing on:
+Researchers are currently focusing on understanding more about:

-• the proteins that build-up and how they affect the brain
+• the proteins that build up and how they affect the brain

-• understanding why these changes happen and the causes
+• why these changes happen

 Researchers rely on people who are experiencing symptoms like thinking and memory changes to understand why they happen and make progress.
 You are the expert.
 The more people that take part in research, the more we will learn about the condition.